builify/builify/README.md

 ## Introduction

 This project started in 2015 summer as side-project when I was 18 years old.
-The indent was to disrupt certain niche vertical market with static website creator.

 More than 2 years later, I deem this project as commercial failure in over-saturated market and thus make this product public as I have other projects to pursue.